 Hvar is one of the best Croatian islands you can visit.
 Although you can overnight on Hvar, or even spend a few days exploring the island, a day trip to Hvar from Split by ferry is super convenient.

 From the ferry, you’ll get the opportunity to see the beautiful island from the water as you approach.
-On a day trip, you should spend your time in Old Town Hvar, where the catamaran docks.
+On a day trip, you should spend your time in Hvar Town, where the catamaran docks.

 Visit Hvar’s cathedral, a blend of Renaissance and early Baroque, dedicated to St. Stephen.
 Step inside to view the lovely paintings an d sculptures, and the gorgeous stained glass windows.
 Admire the graceful bell tower.